-Community Mental Health Promotion Program: The Community Mental Health Promotion Program (CMHPP) is an ethnically and culturally specific mental health who would not have received mental health information and access to support and services.
+Community Mental Health Promotion Program: The Community Mental Health Promotion Program (CMHPP) is an ethnically and culturally specific mental health promotion program that targets: Native Americans, African Americans, LGBTQIA, Asian Americans/Pacific Islanders, and Deaf and Hard of Hearing.
+A similar approach to the Promotores model, the program focuses on reaching un/underserved cultural groups who would not have received mental health information and access to support and services.
 A Request for Proposal was developed and was released in March 2018.
 Promoter programs for the following populations were awarded: